-The University of Washington is a public institution; therefore no state or federal financial assistance is offered to international students.
+The University of Washington is a public institution; therefore no state or federal financial assistance is available for international students.
 Students, their families, and sponsors must assume all financial responsibility for tuition and living expenses.
-It is very important that applicants review the expected expenses before deciding to apply for admission.

-Although financial aid or work-study positions from the University of Washington is not available for international students, the UW International Student Services website provides helpful information to international students attending the University of Washington.
+The UW International Student Services website provides helpful information to international students interested in attending the University of Washington.